 Of course not, they are a natural way we experience this world because of the physical reality of mind.

 Can pleasure and pain cause a great deal more of suffering then needed?

-Suffering is only needed to degree of which allows a higher consciousness into your life, and then because it’s no longer needed anymore it goes away.
+Suffering is only needed to the degree which allows a higher consciousness into your life, and then, because it’s no longer needed anymore, it goes away.

 You cannot try to let go of anything.

-Just allow the impulse of pain from your past as the portal into the now.
+Just allow the impulse of pain from your past to be the portal into the now.

 Trillions of different pieces of information are being perceived throughout every day and anyone of them can trigger a bad past experience.

-These thoughts of the a harsh past happen on their own, the conscious you, does not seek them out.
+These thoughts of a harsh past happen on their own,; the conscious you does not seek them out.